dotnetjunkie/blog/content/posts/di-composition-models-primer.md

 The **Closure Composition Model** composes object graphs that capture runtime data in variables of the graph’s components.
 {{% /callout %}}

 An alternative to letting your application components consume these contextual runtime data objects is the *Ambient Composition Model*.
-With that model, contextual runtime data is no longer captured in variables inside the object graph, but instead is managed by the [Composition Root](https://mng.bz/K1qZ).
+With that model, contextual runtime data is no longer captured in variables inside the object graph, but instead is managed by the startup path of the application—in DI terminology the [Composition Root](https://mng.bz/K1qZ).
 Application components requiring such data request it through method calls on provided abstractions.

 {{% callout DEFINITION %}}
 The **Ambient Composition Model** composes object graphs that do not store runtime data inside captured variables.
 Instead, runtime data is kept outside the graph and stored as ambient data.
 This ambient data is managed by the Composition Root and is provided to application components on request, long after those components have been constructed.